List of Stargirl characters: Cameron Mahkent

 Cameron "Cam" Mahkent (portrayed by Hunter Sansone and Roger Dale Floyd portrays a younger Cameron) is a student at Blue Valley High, aspiring artist, and the son of Jordan Mahkent who was born with cryokinetic powers like his father.
 He and Courtney share a mutual crush.

 Cameron was born to Jordan and Christine Mahkent in Blue Valley, Nebraska.
 Eight years ago, Cameron's mother, Christine, was exposed to a toxin that ultimately gave her cancer.
 At this point, he was living with his father and Grandparents.
 One night, Cameron's father, Jordan, took Cameron to say goodbye to his dying mother.
 Cameron gave Christine a floral drawing of her garden, to which she told him to never stop drawing.
 They hugged but she went into a cardiac episode which scared Cameron, and he ran away.
 She died later that night and Cameron was primarily raised by his grandparents, while his father left to explore the country and hunt down the people responsible for Christine's death.

 In season two, Cameron works on a mural of his father and is raised by his grandparents while denying Cindy's offer to find the people that killed his dad.
-What he doesn't know is that his own cryokinesis is developing.
+What he does not know is that his own cryokinesis is developing.
 At one point, Eclipso used an illusion of a cryokinetic Cameron to torment Mike.
 Once his mural is done sometime after Eclipso's defeat, his grandparents reveal their cryokinesis to him.